 Our Hawk Watch site is Dinosaur Ridge, an iconic segment of the Dakota Hogback geological formation west of Denver along the base of the Rocky Mountains.
 Named for its world-renowned fossil beds, the ridge is also a window to the seasonal movement of raptors through Colorado.
 The birds migrate along the Front Range of the Rockies in part because mountain updrafts enable them to soar, which conserves energy during their long journeys.

 Access to the Hawk Watch site atop Dinosaur Ridge begins at the Stegosaurus parking lot off Interstate 70 and Jefferson County Road 93.
 The lot is at the southeast corner of Exit 259 from the freeway.
-A steep and moderately challenging half-mile long trail leads from the southeast corner of the parking lot and along Dinosaur Ridge to the ridge top.
+A steep (260 ft elevation gain) and moderately challenging half-mile trail leads from the southeast corner of the parking lot and along Dinosaur Ridge to the ridge top.
 The Hawk Watch site is to the left of the trail.

 Unpredictable weather conditions do occasionally cancel observation days.
-But despite these challenges, the experience of identifying and recording the passage of migrant raptors is rewarding.
+Despite these challenges, the experience of identifying and recording the passage of migrant raptors is rewarding.
 The data collected contributes to our understanding of raptor populations and informs conservation efforts.